emilsbee/rainbow-tracker/README.md

 # Rainbow tracker

+## About the app
+Rainbow tracker is a personal time tracker web application.
+It facilitates tracking your life in 15-minute intervals using user-defined categories and activities.
+You can also write notes next to the categories/activities to further elaborate on what you were doing at that point.
+With convenient dragging functionality for categories/activities and notes, logging your time becomes super easy.
+Furthermore, there is an evolving analytics page to view the various statistics of how you have spent your time.
+And of course, you can edit the categories and activities to fit what exactly you spend time on.

 ## Explore the application
 Currently it is possible to explore the application using the test account.
 So head over to [rainbow.emils.xyz](https://rainbow.emils.xyz) and use the credentials:
 - email: `user@test.com`